iamharryliu/ecobee-dashboard/README.md

 # Ecobee Dashboard
 Dashboard to interact with Ecobee API.
-You can register your thermostats on the dashboard to control thermostat settings and access/monitor thermostat information such as room temperatures or room occupancy.
+You can register your thermostats on the dashboard to control thermostat settings and access/monitor thermostat information including HVAC mode, temperature, sensor temperatures, sensor occupancy, humidity, and climate setting.

 ## Screenshots
 ![Screenshot](back-end/ecobee/static/images/README/home-view.png)